top of page

 Dosage: 30g per 23l @ 18 to 25c Tolerance: 7.2% ABV

 Every 10g pack has enough viable yeast to brew up to 23L (5 Gallons) of your beer and can achieve 12.5% abv.
-The yeast is a dried yeast & the packs have long best before dates.
+The yeast is a dried yeast.

 Fermentation times: - 2-4 days at 40°C (104°F), 3-4 days at 30°C (86°F), 5-7 days at 25°C (77°F)